-- 9 Given Alameda's exposure to a wide range of climate hazards, most notably sea level rise and storm - 10 surge flooding, existing and future land use planning needs to incorporate adaptation strategies to keep - residents and businesses out of harm's way.
-This involves important decisions about how to modify 11 - 12 existing land use, where development opportunities still exist, and how to design new development and - 13 redevelopment that can adapt to future climate conditions-particularly flood and liquefaction risk.
-Land - 14 use policies are an important avenue to creating a resilient Alameda.
+Given Alameda's exposure to a wide range of climate hazards, most notably sea level rise and storm surge flooding, existing and future land use planning needs to incorporate adaptation strategies to keep residents and businesses out of harm's way.
+This involves important decisions about how to modify existing land use, where development opportunities still exist, and how to design new development and redevelopment that can adapt to future climate conditions-particularly flood and liquefaction risk.
+Land use policies are an important avenue to creating a resilient Alameda.

-15 Shoreline and Natural Areas
+Shoreline, Natural, and Recreation Areas

-- 16 Alameda has both engineered shorelines (primarily seawalls or levees and associated riprap and other - 17 armoring) and a variety of natural shoreline habitats.
-These natural shorelines attenuate waves and - 18 mitigate the impacts of sea level rise and storms.
-They also provide ecosystem service benefits, including - 19 open space, water quality, air quality, carbon sequestration, and habitats.
-Shoreline areas include - 20 wetlands, tidal flats, and marshes.
-Both engineered and natural shorelines face risks of overtopping, - 21 erosion, and potential failure as San Francisco Bay water levels rise, and they will need to be adapted - 22 over time.
+Alameda has both engineered shorelines (primarily seawalls or levees and associated riprap and other armoring) and a variety of natural shoreline habitats.
+These natural shorelines attenuate waves and mitigate the impacts of sea level rise and storms.
+They also provide ecosystem service benefits, including open space, water quality, air quality, carbon sequestration, and habitats.
+Shoreline areas include wetlands, tidal flats, and marshes.
+Both engineered and natural shorelines provide recreational benefits, as the San Francisco Bay Trail and other public shoreline access points run along them.
+Both engineered and natural shorelines face risks of overtopping, erosion, and potential failure as San Francisco Bay water levels rise, and they will need to be adapted over time.
 Deferred maintenance of some flood protection structures makes them more vulnerable.